 The course is focused on analyzing the relationship between multidimensional globalization, communication and social changes in the contemporary Digital Society.
 The analysis highlights philosophical, social, cultural, and political implications of globalization.
 Specifically, the influence of emerging communication technologies in the various dimensions of globalization will be presented.
 The teaching approach is planned to be comparative, and multicultural.

-_Performing and submission on time the course assignments; participation in the class colloquiums – 40%
+Performing and submitting on time the course assignments – 20%

 1. Introduction.
 The main goals of the course.
 The structure of the course.
 Introduction to the History of Media.

 2. The global society.
 The main concepts: technology, economy, information, human consciousness.
 Mankind being (Yuval Harari).
 Timeline: from Homo Sapiens to Homo Deus.

 3. Digital Society (Luciano Floridi).
 Revolutions in human consciousness.
 From the Historical State to the Hyperhistorical Multi-Agent Systems.
 The Nature of the Political MAS.
 Transformations of the digital society.

 4. Information Society (Alvin Toffler).
 Four waves timeline: agricultural, industrial, information and communication waves.
 Toffler’s paradigms.
 Thesis, antithesis, synthesis.

 5. Post-Industrial Society (Daniel Bell).
 Transformations of Society: from property to knowledge, from money to information, from factory to University.
 Technological Society (Klaus Schwab).
 The fours industrial revolution.
 Cybernetics (Norbert Wiener)

 6. Networked Society (Manuel Castells).
 Distributed Responsibility in the Network Society.
 Power in the Network Society.
 State and Power in the Global Age.
 Networks.
 Global Network Society.
 The Network state.
 Power of the Network.